karthik-d/FungiCLEF-2022-using-Network-Ensembles/README.md

 - The inclusion of contextual information showed a strong impact on the classification results — the F1-scores for the best models improved from 61.72% and 41.95% to 63.88% and 42.74%.
 - We further conjecture that training the individual models to convergence, and subsequently applying the boosting ensembler with hyperparameter tuning will culminate in a superior prediction performance, that exhausts the proposed architectures’ and methodology’s potential.
-- In addition, approaches involving input image resolution variations, usage of alternative pre-trained weights [[A. Joly et al.](https://link.springer.com/chapter/10.1007/978-3-030-58219-7_23)], as well as the inclusion of custom training layers to the frozen base model when transfer learning [[M. Zhong et al.](https://www.sciencedirect.com/science/article/abs/pii/S0003682X20304795)] can greatly improve the quality of feature extraction.
+- In addition, approaches involving input image resolution variations, usage of alternative pre-trained weights (see [A. Joly et al.](https://link.springer.com/chapter/10.1007/978-3-030-58219-7_23)), as well as the inclusion of custom training layers to the frozen base model when transfer learning (see [M. Zhong et al.](https://www.sciencedirect.com/science/article/abs/pii/S0003682X20304795)) can greatly improve the quality of feature extraction.